atomisthq/docs/docs/user-guide/rug/commands.md

 }
 ```

-This instruction describes a HTTP call where the Rug function to call, by the Rug runtime, to perform that call is named `"http"`.
-At runtime, Rug will look for a Rug function named that way and will call it, passing the given `#!typescript parameters` to it.
-Here, we indicate the HTTP method is a `GET` as well as the URL to be addressed.
+This instruction describes an HTTP request implemented by a Rug function called
+`"http"`.
+At runtime, Rug will look for a Rug function with that name and will
+call it, passing the given `#!typescript parameters` as arguments to it.
+Here,
+we indicate the HTTP method is a `GET` as well as the URL to be requested.

-For other kinds, the definition looks similar but, in effect, a plan allows you to call any other Rug operations.
-This means, for example, that a command could perform a project's update or review at the tip of a conversation with the Atomist's bot.
+For other kinds, the definition looks similar but, in effect, a plan allows you
+to call any other Rug.
+This means, for example, that a command could perform a
+project edit or review initiated by a conversation with the Atomist's bot.

 !!! important "It's all asynchronous"
-    It is important to appreciate that because Rug commands describe a plan, the actions declared in that plan are executed asynchronously from the call to your command handler method.
-In other words, plans are just data the Rug runtime knows how to interpret but your handler cannot invoke those actions directly.
-Do not make assumption regarding when instructions in a plan will be executed, although it is fair to say that the Atomist platform will do its best to apply them as soon as possible.
+    It is important to appreciate that because command handlers describe a plan,
+    the actions declared in that plan are executed asynchronously.
+In other
+    words, plans are just data the Rug runtime knows how to interpret but your
+    handler cannot invoke those rugs or functions directly.
+So it's not safe to
+    make assumptions regarding when instructions in a plan will be run, although
+    it is fair to say that the Atomist platform will do its best to apply them
+    as soon as possible.

-Plans can have as many interleaved instructions and messages as they need to.
+Plans can have as many interleaved instructions and messages as they want.

-Finally, we can attach completion (line 33) and error (line 34) handlers to each instruction to process the instruction's execution result.
-Here, we indicate we want to process the response's content of our HTTP call when it succeeds but also deal with errors when they occur, (for instance when the HTTP call returned a 40x-class status code).
+Finally, we can attach success (line 33) and error (line 34) handlers to each
+instruction to process the instruction's result.
+Here, we indicate that we want
+to process the response's content of our HTTP call when it succeeds and also
+deal with errors if they occur (for instance when the HTTP call returned a
+40x-class status code).

-The `#!typescript onSuccess` and `#!typescript onError` properties expect themselves an instruction definition.
-Here, we tell the Rug runtime to execute the response handlers defined below the Rug command.
+The `#!typescript onSuccess` and `#!typescript onError` properties of an

-Rug response handlers, are defined with the `#!typescript ResponseHandler` decorator and the class must implement the `#!typescript handle(response: Response<T>): Plan` method of the `#!typescript HandleResponse<T>` interface.
-When the handler receives a JSON payload, you can benefit form an automatic parsing, in that case, your method declaration must look like this: `#!typescript handle(@ParseJson response: Response<T>): Plan`.

-A response handler returns a `#!typescript Message` or `#!typescript Plan` much like a Rug command.
-Here we can see for instance that the `#!typescript FetchLatestTagInfo` response handler (line 43) instructs the Rug runtime to perform another HTTP call, calling the `#!typescript ShowTag` response handler (line 57) to process its response.
-In other words, here we demonstrate how you can chain plans.
-The `#!typescript ShowTag` response handler (line 67) simply formats a final `#!typescript Message` returned to the user.
+instruction can be a `#!typescript Plan`, `#!typescript Message` or a
+`#!typescript Respond`.
+A `#!typescript Respond` indicates the desire to handle
+the response using a `#!typescript ResponseHandler`.
+A `#!typescript Plan` or
+`#!typescript Message` are handled by the Rug runtime just as if they were
+returned directly from the command handler as described above.

+Response handlers are declared with the `#!typescript ResponseHandler` decorator
+and the class must implement the
+`#!typescript handle(response: Response<T>): Plan` method of the
+`#!typescript HandleResponse<T>` interface.
+When the handler receives a JSON
+payload, you can benefit from an automatic deserialization into an object by
+decorating the response parameter with the `#!typescript @ParseJson` decorator,
+for example `#!typescript handle(@ParseJson response: Response<T>): Plan`.

+A response handler returns a `#!typescript Message` or `#!typescript Plan` just
+like a command handler.
+So we can see for instance that the
+`#!typescript FetchLatestTagInfo` response handler (line 43) instructs the Rug
+runtime to perform another HTTP call, calling the `#!typescript ShowTag`
+response handler (line 57) to process its response.
+In other words, we
+demonstrate how you can chain execution of Rugs using Plans.
+The
+`#!typescript ShowTag` response handler (line 67) simply formats a final
+`#!typescript Message` to be returned to the user.